-211 4.
-Environmental Consequences 4.5 Impacts on Environmental Justice
+Environmental Consequences: Impacts on Environmental Justice

-As described in Section 4.9, Impacts on Noise, no adverse noise or vibration impacts from the project are expected as a result of the project design, mitigation measures, and distance from sensitive receptors.
-Similarly, as described in Section 4.19, Impacts on Water Resources, the PSEGS would not result in wastewater discharges that could affect drinking water supplies or other water bodies, nor would it adversely affect local groundwater wells after APMs are implemented.
+As described in Section 4.9, Impacts on Noise, no adverse noise or vibration impacts from the Palen Solar Electric Generating System (PSEGS) project are expected as a result of the PSEGS project design, mitigation measures, and distance from sensitive receptors.
+Similarly, as described in Section 4.19, Impacts on Water Resources, the Palen Solar Electric Generating System would not result in wastewater discharges that could affect drinking water supplies or other water bodies, nor would the Palen Solar Electric Generating System adversely affect local groundwater wells after Applicant Proposed Measures (APMs) are implemented.
 Therefore, no disproportionately adverse air quality, noise, or water impacts would result for minority residents of the primary study area.

-As described in Section 4.13, Social and Economic Impacts, and Section 4.16, Impacts on Transportation, similar to the PSPP, the PSEGS would not displace any homes or businesses, nor would any significant adverse traffic impacts result during project construction or operation.
-Additionally as described in Section 4.11, Impacts on Public Health and Safety, no significant and adverse public health and safety impacts are anticipated associated with the PSEGS.
+As described in Section 4.13, Social and Economic Impacts, and Section 4.16, Impacts on Transportation, similar to the Palen Solar Power Project (PSPP), the PSEGS would not displace any homes or businesses, nor would any significant adverse traffic impacts result during project construction or operation.
+Additionally, as described in Section 4.11, Impacts on Public Health and Safety, no significant and adverse public health and safety impacts are anticipated associated with the PSEGS.
 Therefore, no disproportionately adverse socioeconomic, traffic, or health and safety impacts would result for minority residents of the secondary study area.

+Cumulative Impacts:

-4.5.3 Cumulative Impacts PSEGS No direct or indirect environmental justice impacts would result from the PSEGS.
+No direct or indirect environmental justice impacts would result from the PSEGS.
 Therefore, no cumulative environmental justice impacts would result.

+Reconfigured Alternative 2:

-Reconfigured Alternative 2 Option 1 The contribution of Option 1 to cumulative impacts on environmental justice would be the same as that of the PSEGS.
-Option 2 The contribution of Option 2 to cumulative impacts on environmental justice would be the same as that of the PSEGS.
+The contribution of Option 1 to cumulative impacts on environmental justice would be the same as the contribution of the PSEGS.

+The contribution of Option 2 to cumulative impacts on environmental justice would be the same as the contribution of the PSEGS.

-No Action Alternative A To the extent that No Action Alternative A would not result in development of the site at this time, no contribution to a cumulative impact on environmental justice would occur.
-However, since the ROW application area is located within the Riverside East Solar Energy Zone, the CDCA Plan Amendment that identifies the area as suitable for any type of solar energy development would be in effect for future projects, and this land could be developed using this or another solar power technology in the future.
-If another project were to result in impacts on the environment or on human health and safety that would be experienced disproportionately by minority or low-income populations, it could result in a contribution to a cumulative impact on environmental justice.
-Palen Solar Electric Generating System Draft SEIS 4.5-2 July 2013
+No Action Alternative A:

+To the extent that No Action Alternative A would not result in development of the site at this time, no contribution to a cumulative impact on environmental justice would occur.
+However, since the Right-of-Way (ROW) application area is located within the Riverside East Solar Energy Zone, the California Desert Conservation Area (CDCA) Plan Amendment that identifies the area as suitable for any type of solar energy development would be in effect for future projects, and this land could be developed using this or another solar power technology in the future.
+If another project were to result in impacts on the environment or on human health and safety that would be experienced disproportionately by minority or low-income populations, another project could result in a contribution to a cumulative impact on environmental justice.

+Palen Solar Electric Generating System Draft SEIS continues:

-212 4.
-Environmental Consequences 4.5 Impacts on Environmental Justice 4.5.4 Summary of Mitigation Measures No environmental justice mitigation measures are proposed.
-4.5.5 Residual Impacts after Mitigation Measures were Implemented Because no mitigation measures are recommended, there would be no change in project impacts resulting from mitigation.
-4.5.6 Unavoidable Adverse Impacts No unavoidable adverse environmental justice impacts would occur.
-Palen Solar Electric Generating System Draft SEIS 4.5-3 July 2013
+Environmental Consequences: Impacts on Environmental Justice

+Summary of Mitigation Measures: No environmental justice mitigation measures are proposed.

+Residual Impacts after Mitigation Measures are Implemented: Because no mitigation measures are recommended, there would be no change in Palen Solar Electric Generating System project impacts resulting from mitigation.

+Unavoidable Adverse Impacts: No unavoidable adverse environmental justice impacts would occur.

-213 4.
-Environmental Consequences 4.5 Impacts on Environmental Justice This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 4.5-4 July 2013
+Palen Solar Electric Generating System Draft SEIS continues: